Jacqueline

 Mini Pizzelle Maker – Non-stick Piccolo Pizzelle Baker Press

-The cookies measure at 3.25 inches, the perfect bite size for any occasion, big or small.
+The cookies measure 3.25 inches, the perfect bite size for any occasion, big or small.

-There is also a steam guard to protect your hands as you bake (because there is no worst feeling than getting burned from the steam.
+There is also a steam guard to shield your hands as you bake because getting steam burned is the worst feeling ever.

-The extra-thick baking plates ensure even heat distribution throughout and there is non-stick grids for simple and easy clean up.
+The extra-thick baking plates ensure even heat distribution throughout and there are non-stick grids for simple and easy clean-up.

 Pros